zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

     <p align="center">
       <img src="/assets/images/2020-09-12/button-clicked-in-browser.png">
     </p>
-3. To simplify the code a bit, we will use arrow function.
+3. To simplify the code a bit, we will use arrow function from ES6.
     <p align="center">
       <img src="/assets/images/2020-09-12/arrow-function.png">
     </p>